A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Here are three great examples of this customer acquisition method:

 Gusto nails it again by using storytelling in video ads.
-The company positions itself as the solution for businesses that go after their goals and want to properly look after their employees by hiring, onboarding, paying, and insuring them.
+The company positions itself as the solution for businesses that want to pursue ambitious goals while properly taking care of their employees—through hiring, onboarding, payroll, and benefits.

-You can’t really see the product itself—just what it makes possible.
+You don’t really see the product itself—just what it makes possible.

-And Aura Health, the mindfulness and wellbeing app, shows up at the top of the search engine results page for "meditation app for anxiety" with a dedicated ad.
-The copy that shows up matches the anxiety part of the search intent; searching for ‘meditation app for hypnosis’ changes this ad copy to focus on hypnosis.
+And Aura Health, a mindfulness and wellbeing app, shows up at the top of the search engine results page for queries like “meditation app for anxiety.”

 5. Go All-in on 1 or 2 Social Media Platforms